Create A System

-Franchised businesses are similarly built on the idea of systems – well defined, repeatable processes and checklists that produce consistent results.
+Franchised businesses are built on a similar idea of systems – defined, repeated processes and lists that produce consistent results.

-We should do the same thing.
-Creating a system, a repeatable routine that encourages us do take action toward your goal every day, insures behavior that greatly increases our chances for success.
+We will have much more success if we do the same thing.
+Creating a repeatable routine of activities (a/k/a habits) to take action toward the goal every day insures behavior that improves our chances for success.

-For example, making a practice out of having a simple checklist of a few essential things you will do every day, preferably in the same order or at the same time, helps insure that those critical things get done.
-Once you get a sequence that works for you, making it a part of your regular routine will pay huge dividends.
+For example, making a practice out of having a simple list of a few essential things you will do every day, preferably in the same order or at the same time, helps insure that those critical things get done.
+Once you get a sequence that works for you, make it a part of your regular routine.

 My Approach

 I use what I call my Daily Agenda.
-If you’ll adopt the idea of following some sort of checklist or routine that defines a few key activities you will take each day to reach your goal, you’ll be 3 steps ahead of most folks.
+If you’ll adopt this idea of following a routine (a habit) of performing a few key activities each day to reach your goal, you’ll be far ahead of the crowd.

-By the way, I’m definitely no role model with this and I struggle just as much as anyone.
+By the way, I struggle just as much as anyone.
 Still, if I can just follow my plan 75% of the time I’m still way ahead of where I would have been without it.
-This simple daily process has been very useful for me.
+The following simple daily process has been very useful for me.

 The Daily Process